OfficeDev/open-xml-docs/docs/general/how-to-get-the-contents-of-a-document-part-from-a-package.md

 ## Getting a WordprocessingDocument Object
-The code starts with opening a package file by passing a file name to one of the overloaded [Open()](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument.open) methods (Visual Basic .NET Shared method or C\# static method) of the [WordprocessingDocument](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument) class that takes a string and a Boolean value that specifies whether the file should be opened in read/write mode or not.
+The code starts with opening a package file by passing a file name to one of the overloaded [Open()](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument.open) methods (Visual Basic .NET Shared method or C\# static method) of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class that takes a string and a Boolean value that specifies whether the file should be opened in read/write mode or not.
 In this case, the Boolean value is **false** specifying that the file should be